LdDl/odam/ROADMAP.md

     * optional information about scaling source image
     * optional scaling track in pixel representation
 * codebase improvements (design, optimizations, clarifications and etc.)
+* Additional field 'targeted objects' in [odam.VirtualLine](virtual_lines.go#11) struct.
+After it's done odam.VirtualLine will be able to detect e.g. only pedestrians or only motorbikes for example.
+* Tracking in convex polygon:
+    * estimated time spent in polygon
+    * estimated speed (via GIS 'mapper' technique)
+    * objects filtering (same as with VirtualLine)
+    * integrate into gRPC

 ### Planned
 * Stable core (need many tests as possible)